facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 Some users may want such failures to not silently go by.
 SuperFences exposes a special exception called `SuperFencesException` which, if raised, will not gracefully be handled.
-If `SuperFencesException` is raised, this will likely bubble all the way up and cause Markdown parsing to halt. `SuperFencesException` can be used to to raise other exceptions if desired.
+If `SuperFencesException` is raised, this will likely bubble all the way up and cause Markdown parsing to halt. `SuperFencesException` can be used to raise other exceptions if desired.

 Here we have a contrived example.
 When no options are provided in this validator, we will try and access a non-existent